Germany warns Russia against military engagement in Syria

 He expressed his dismay at reports that Russia is stepping up its provision of military equipment to Syria.

-Sources close to Steinmeier said he was particularly dismayed at Russia's behavior and that his comments were aimed more at Moscow than at Paris or London.
+Sources close to Steinmeier said he was particularly dismayed at Russia's behaviour and that his comments were aimed more at Moscow than at Paris or London.

 Last week, Chancellor Angela Merkel said Germany would welcome Iran's participation in any negotiations aimed at ending the civil war in Syria.